 Dark Chocolate Ganache:

-- In a large bowl, combine dry ingredients (flour, sugar, cocoa, baking soda, baking powder, and salt).
+- In a medium bowl, combine dry ingredients (flour, sugar, cocoa powder, baking soda, baking powder, and salt).
 Set aside.

-- In the bowl of a stand mixer, combine eggs, buttermilk (see note), oil, vanilla extract, and chocolate extract (see note).
+- In a large bowl, combine eggs, buttermilk (see note), oil, vanilla extract, and chocolate extract (see note).
 Mix to combine.